Creativity in motion

 Again, the solutions are multiple and easy to apply:

-In our projects for educational centers in Berkovitsa and Teteven, Bulgaria we develop and apply the principles of “the agile classroom”.
+In our projects for educational centres in Berkovitsa and Teteven, Bulgaria we develop and apply the principles of “the agile classroom”.

 Both centres will open during the following school year and a post- occupancy research will later determine how the new environment affects the learning process.